pmeeny/CI-MS3-FootballMemories/README.md

 ### Feature 7 Profile
 #### Description
 A user can view or edit their profile details.
 Their username is displayed, but it is an un-editable field.
-When the user clicks save changes they are brougth back to the Profile page with the relevant updates made
+When the user clicks save changes they are brought back to the Profile page with the relevant updates made
+A user cannot update their username, the field is read only on the profile page

 #### Profile/Edit Profile
 ![Profile/Edit Profile](football_memories/static/images/profile/profile.PNG)